astrofrog/astropy/docs/development/releasing.rst

 Once you have backported any required fixes, repeat the following steps you did for the first release candidate:

-* :ref:`release-procedure-update-iers` (optional, only do this if it has been a while since it was done before the first release candidate)
 * :ref:`release-procedure-update-whatsnew` (this should only involve updating the numbers of issues and so on, as well as potentially adding a few new contributors)
 * :ref:`release-procedure-check-ci`